What about Social Security?

 Social Security Solvency

 We all know the system is strained and the question is often asked if Social Security benefits will be there for you when you need them.
 With more Baby Boomers starting to draw money from the system, reports forecast the Social Security trust fund running out of money in 2037.
 Congress will likely take steps to keep the program solvent.
-Though there is the possibility of substantial changes to the Social Security benefit young people will receive at retirement.
 It is possible that today’s younger generations will have to be older to qualify for Social Security full retirement benefits while not receiving as much as today’s retirees.

 When To Take It